Alaskan Frontiers: Gay Travel Adventure

 Price Includes

-Not included: Meals not shown as being included; Transportation to and from starting and ending points; Airport transfers in Fairbanks and Anchorage (complimentary airport shuttles are available for our hotels or you can take a taxi); Activities listed as Optional in the itinerary (see pricing below); Personal items including: alcoholic beverages, snacks, laundry, telephone calls, gratuities for guides and host.
+Not included: Meals not shown as being included; Transportation to and from starting and ending points; Airport transfers in Anchorage (complimentary airport shuttles are available for our hotels or you can take a taxi); Activities listed as Optional in the itinerary (see pricing below); Personal items including: alcoholic beverages, snacks, laundry, telephone calls, gratuities for guides and host.

 Optional Tour Choices: